 The Good and the Bad of Swift Programming Language

-If you are one of those smart business owners following the iOS app development path, probably the most important decision you will make is choosing the right tech stack for your product.
-If you decide to go for native development instead cross-platform solutions, you still have to decide which language to use: the good old Objective-C or brand-new Swift.
+Having in mind so many people’s unfading loyalty to Apple devices, iOS app development is more relevant than ever.
+What you have to choose is the right tech stack for your product.
+If you decide to go for native development instead of cross-platform solutions, you still have to decide which language to use: the good old Objective-C or brand-new Swift.

 “Initially, it was really just me messing around and nobody knew about it because it wasn’t anything to know about.
 But eventually, it got a little bit more serious […] So I started talking to my management and some of the engineers that were working on Clang, and they seemed excited about it.
 We got a couple people working on it part-time and I convinced my manager that it was interesting enough that we could have a couple of people work on it.”